Athletic Recruiting & NCAA Eligibility

 Schools have recruiting forms on their websites where you are asked to fill out sport and academic information.
 The best time to fill out these forms is in your sophomore or junior year, depending on your sport.
 Generally speaking, the coach will contact you with a follow-up email after you have filled that out.

 The NCAA allows a recruit to make only five official visits to Division I schools, limited to one per school.
-Official visits to DII and DIII schools are also limited to one per school, but there is no limit on total amount of visits.
+Official visits to DII and DIII schools are also limited to one per school, but there is no limit on total number of visits.
 At all levels, recruits can take only one official visit per school.

 Families can go on unofficial visits before August 1 of junior year, but they aren’t allowed to have any recruiting conversations with the coach while on campus.
 Unofficial visits are a great way for student-athletes to get a feel for different college campuses.